 - Gardening: Hands-on gardening opportunities, ranging from sprouting a seed on an indoor windowsill to maintaining large outdoor plots, allow young children to strengthen their understanding of how food grows and where food comes from.

 - Food, Nutrition, and Agriculture Education: Educational opportunities related to food, nutrition, and agriculture are expansive and diverse.
 Children can learn about how food grows by reading farm and garden books; engage in experiential education activities such as cooking and tasting local foods; or use local foods in literacy, math, science, and social studies lessons to support achievement of early learning standards.

 - National Farm to School Network

-- USDA, Office of Community Food Systems – Farm to Child and Adult Food Program (CACFP)
+- USDA, Office of Community Food Systems (OCFS) Farm to Preschool

 - Pennsylvania Ready, Set, Grow – Multicultural book lists

 Training resources and materials are available on the NFSN Resource Database.
 Examples include the following: